 This 2,160-passenger Holland America Line ship is a perfect choice for traditionalists looking for a mix of the great outdoors and indoor entertainment — from culinary activities to world-renowned music.
 Onboard amenities and activities include offers cooking classes, live music, a $3 million art collection, and more.
 The ship departs from Vancouver, and sailings start at $799 per person.

 Regent Seven Seas Mariner

 Fresh from a refurbishment, the 700-passenger Regent Seven Seas Mariner offers a luxurious (and all-inclusive) base from which to experience the Alaskan wilderness.
 The ship has a clubby elegance with updated traditional decor in neutral beiges and soothing blues along with seven restaurants (from the casual Coffee Connection to Prime 7 steakhouse and Chartreuse for modern French fine dining) and evening entertainment that includes five lounges, a theater, and a casino.
 From $6,399 per person for seven-night itineraries from Vancouver and Anchorage.

-If you’re looking for a boutique cruise experience geared toward adults that won’t break the bank, the 684-passenger Oceania Regatta is sailing seven-night Awe of Alaska itineraries from Seattle and a variety of 10-night cruises from Vancouver.
-Recently refurbished in an updated neo-classical style, this vessel offers traditional touches such as afternoon tea, a coffee bar, and a martini bar, while six restaurants (including the Polo Grill steakhouse, Toscana for Italian, and The Bistro, inspired by family recipes of acclaimed French chef Jacques Pepin) provide plenty of dining options.
-From $1,899 per person.
+If you’re looking for a boutique cruise experience geared toward adults that won’t break the bank, the 684-passenger Oceania Regatta is the perfect ship for you.
+This vessel -- which features neo-classical architecture and design -- offers traditional touches such as afternoon tea, a coffee bar, and a martini bar, while six restaurants (including the Polo Grill steakhouse, Toscana for Italian, and The Bistro) provide plenty of dining options.
+From $2,299 per person; ship departs from Vancouver.